 The Pineapple Teriyaki Sauce and Mango Salsa can be made ahead of time to make meal time quick and efficient.
 The Pineapple Teriyaki sauce will keep in the fridge for about a week and the Mango Salsa will keep in the fridge for a couple days.

 For the sauce:

-- 1/2 tsp of vinegar (apple cider or rice vinegar)
+- 1 teaspoon (5ml) vinegar (apple cider or rice vinegar)

-In a blender, combine: soy sauce, 1 can of minced pineapple (or 1 full cup of the minced fresh pineapple), ginger, garlic, brown sugar, vinegar, sesame oil.
+- In a blender, combine: pineapple, soy sauce, ginger, brown sugar, garlic, vinegar, and sesame oil.
 Blend all ingredients until well combined or until pineapple and ginger are crushed very well.
-At this stage, you can decide if you want a finer sauce by straining the pulp out.
-If you like the sauce a little thicker with chunks of pineapple, then do not strain.
+Strain the sauce through a fine mesh strainer.

 - In small bowl, mix cornstarch and cold water.
 With fork, break apart cornstarch clumps until liquid is smooth (cornstarch slurry).

-- Transfer teriyaki liquid to sauce pan.
-Heat up for about 1 minutes or until hot and bubbly.
-Remove sauce pan from heat and immediately stir in cornstarch water mixture.
-Stir rapidly till sauce thickens.
-Allow to cool.
-This will make about 2-3 cups of teriyaki sauce.
+- Transfer strained teriyaki liquid to saucepan.
+Heat just until hot and bubbly.
+Immediately whisk in cornstarch mixture.
+Stir rapidly until sauce thickens.
+Remove from heat and allow to cool.
+This will make about 2 cups of teriyaki sauce.

 - Peel and cut mango into small 1/4" to 1/2" pieces.
 Cut tomato into 1/4" pieces